MetOffice/fab/docs/source/advanced_config.rst

 ============
 Fab will remove old files from the prebuilds folder.
 By default, it will remove all prebuild files that are not part of the current build.
-If you add a :class:`~fab.steps.cleanup_prebuilds.cleanup_prebuilds` step, you can keep prebuild files for longer.
+If you add a :func:`~fab.steps.cleanup_prebuilds.cleanup_prebuilds` step, you can keep prebuild files for longer.
 This may be useful, for example, if you often switch between two versions of your code and want to keep the prebuild speed benefits when building both.